LauraGrego/PSI---kulturno-vece/README.md

-# PSI – Cultural Evening
+# PSI - Kulturno vece

 A web application for managing cultural events, developed as part of the **Software Engineering Principles (PSI)** course at the **School of Electrical Engineering, University of Belgrade (ETF)**.